dmsierra11/fantasy-draft/README.md

 ## Draft Rules

+- Maximum of 4 teams allowed
 - Teams are randomly ordered at the start
 - Each team gets one pick per round
 - The order reverses each round (snake draft format)
 - Players can only be picked once
 - Teams can only pick when it's their turn

-## Sample Setup

-- 4 teams (Team A through D)
-- 20 sample players
+- 20 sample players available
 - 5 rounds of drafting

 ## Development

-The project is structured as follows:
-- `main.py`: Core application logic and API endpoints
-- `test_ws.py`: WebSocket testing utilities
+The project uses several development tools and practices:
+- Pre-commit hooks for code quality
+- VS Code configuration for development
+- GitHub workflows for CI/CD
+- Comprehensive test coverage
+- CORS middleware for cross-origin requests

 ## Future Enhancements